nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] **Final draft**.
 Perform a general review of `Files changed` and revise anything that needs to be cleaned up.
 * [ ] **Playtest**.
 Playtest through game to ensure everything works.
 * [ ] **Merge and release**.
 Merge into `master`, cut a new build in Unreal, and upload a GitHub release.
+* [ ] Do a CAR/STAR write-up describing your challenge, action, and result.
+This is important!
+No one cares about the game, the interesting part is in how you built it.

 ## After a break